Social Welfare

 3. Must submit a brief statement describing their interest and experience in social work practice with and on behalf of aging and elderly clients.

-The Graduate Certificate in Aging requires a total of 7 to 9 units, including:
+The Graduate Certificate in Aging requires a total of at least six (6) units, including:

-• one required anchor course: SOC WEL 210C Aging Processes.
+• one required anchor course: SOC WEL 210C A Multilevel Approach to Working with Older Adults.

-• at least one additional, professionally relevant elective course chosen from an approved list
+• at least two additional, professionally relevant elective courses chosen from an approved list:

-• at least 120 hours of direct practice field experience with or on behalf of elderly clients.
+• at least 120 hours of direct practice practicum experience with or on behalf of elderly clients.

-For more information about approved elective courses, the field experience requirement, and how to apply, please visit the UC Berkeley Graduate Certificate in Aging.
+For more information about approved elective courses, the practicum experience requirement, and how to apply, please visit the UC Berkeley Graduate Certificate in Aging.

 School Social Work Credentials